Trump administration hits 13 people, dozen companies in new Iran sanctions

 WASHINGTON — The Trump administration on Friday imposed sanctions on 13 people and a dozen companies in response to Iran's recent ballistic missile test, increasing pressure on Tehran without directly undercutting a landmark nuclear deal with the country.

-Those targeted by the Treasury Department's action include various agents, companies and associates involved in procuring ballistic missile technology for Iran.
-Iranians, Lebanese, Chinese and Emirati individuals and companies also are now blacklisted from doing any business in the United States or with American citizens.
+Those targeted by the Treasury Department include various agents, companies and associates involved in procuring ballistic missile technology for Iran.
+The action blacklists the Iranian, Lebanese, Emirati and Chinese individuals and firms from doing any business in the United States or with American citizens.

 "Iran's continued support for terrorism and development of its ballistic missile program poses a threat to the region, to our partners worldwide and to the United States," John E. Smith, the Treasury Department's acting sanctions chief, said in a statement.